DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
 - For a framework that makes states management more easy, is really complex.

+### Day 84: May 11, 2019

+- Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
+- I will restart the course on Redux because I didn't understand nothing, maybe a couple of exercises and videos will help me this time.